Divide-By-0/ideas-for-projects-people-would-use/README.md

 <a name="Image-Processing"></a>
 ### Image Processing
 - Automatically make photos look good by aligning edge detection with the rule of thirds.
-Perhaps as a Chrome extension that runs when you hit crop on a google photos image link?
+Perhaps as a Chrome extension that runs when you hit crop on a Google Photos image link?
-- Take a picture of a wine stand, and recommend wines by rating to price ratio.
+- Take a picture of a wine stand, and recommend wines by the best rating to price ratio.
 - A good online red-eye fixer.
+Surprisingly, the first few on Google all sucked.
 - Make app/Chrome extension/background integration to auto tag Google Photos images with ongoing calendar events, so I can search for the event and see the photos from that.
 Useful for class notes (if all your classes are on your calendar) and generally increasing the searchability of photos.

 <a name="Video-Processing"></a>